albortros/COVID-19/README.md

 ### Models

 A directory for each model with name starting with `model`.
-In practice different people will work on different models and will mess in their own directory without causing merge problems to other teams.
+In practice different people work on different models and mess in their own directory without causing merge problems to other teams.

-Models should be briefly described in the list in this README.
+Models are briefly described in the list below.
 Eventual detailed documentation can be written in a per-model README.

 We should try to keep older models up and running so we can keep track of progress and regressions.
 In practice: when you have a working model, and you